-It’s been a while since I made it, but I remember using an 11 inch pan.
-If you have a 9 inch tart pan or would prefer to use a 9 inch round spring form pan, you could follow the directions below and discard a little of the crust and filling.
-If you don’t have any of the pans listed above, you could line a 9 or 10 inch round cake pan with foil, grease the foil, and make the tart in the foil lined pan.
+This recipe calls for an 11 inch tart pan.
+If you have a 9 inch tart pan or would prefer to use a 9 inch round spring form pan, you can follow the directions below and discard a little of the crust and filling.
+If you don’t have any of the pans listed above, you can line a 9 or 10 inch round cake pan with foil, grease the foil, and make the tart in the foil lined pan.
 When ready to serve, just lift from pan and peel away foil.

 Key Lime Tart with Raspberry Sauce

 6 tablespoons unsalted butter, softened